 Seven primary benefits that businesses within the 8a program access are the following:

-- You can get assistance with bonding.
+- You’ll get assistance with bonding.

 - Makes you eligible for SBA-guaranteed loans.